marcos-acosta/worlds-worst-detective/posts/formalSystems.md

 At this point, you may be wondering what you’re supposed to take away from all of this.
 This is a fair question; I wonder the same thing too.
 In all seriousness, my main goal was to bring the following to your attention:

-"""
-**Takeaways**

-Formal systems describe typographic rules for manipulating meaningless symbols.
+- Formal systems describe typographic rules for manipulating meaningless symbols.

-Despite having no inherent meaning, formal systems, through their form alone, can have such a strong isomorphism to things in the "real world" (e.g. addition, logic, geometry) that we treat them as equivalent, like treating long addition as a valid way to count things.
+- Despite having no inherent meaning, formal systems, through their form alone, can have such a strong isomorphism to things in the "real world" (e.g. addition, logic, geometry) that we treat them as equivalent, like treating long addition as a valid way to count things.

-Using symbols to model the world has allowed us to understand our universe in a much deeper way than our ancestors.
+- Using symbols to model the world has allowed us to understand our universe in a much deeper way than our ancestors.

-When a formal system attempts to represent truth somehow, we are often interested in soundness and completeness.
+- When a formal system attempts to represent truth somehow, we are often interested in soundness and completeness.
 A system is sound if all of its theorems, when interpreted, are true.
 A system is complete if all true statements expressible in the system are theorems.
 Ideally, formal systems that represent truth would be both sound and complete.

-We might want to know whether some given string is a theorem or not, in a finite amount of time.
+- We might want to know whether some given string is a theorem or not, in a finite amount of time.
 A procedure for this exists for some formal systems, but not all.
 This suggests that, for all the simplicity of formal systems, we cannot always fully characterize their behavior.
 This fact lies at the root of essentially all mathematical mysteries.
-"""

 That’s about it.
 I intentionally didn’t touch some of the juiciest content which comes up when we connect number theory to formal systems.
 That’s because I wanted this post to be purely exploratory; something I can point folks to as background for more niche topics.